ReneNulschDE/mbapi2020/info.md

 ![HassFest tests](https://github.com/renenulschde/mbapi2020/workflows/Validate%20with%20hassfest/badge.svg) ![Validate with HACS](https://github.com/ReneNulschDE/mbapi2020/workflows/Validate%20with%20HACS/badge.svg)

 MercedesME platform as a Custom Component for Home Assistant.

 IMPORTANT:

 * Please login once in the MercedesME IOS or Android app before you install this component.
 (For North America, the app name is Mercedes Me Connect)

-* Tested Countries: AT, AU, BE, CA, CH, DE, DK, ES, FI, FR, IT, IR, NL, NO, NZ, PT, SE, TH, UK, US
+* Tested Countries: AT, AU, BE, CA, CH, DE, DK, ES, FI, FR, IN, IT, IR, NL, NO, NZ, PT, SE, TH, UK, US

 * North America: For Cars 2019 or newer only
-* Thailand: Please use region "Europe".
+* Thailand, India: Please use region "Europe".

 ### Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.